 Under this regulation, a copy should then have been presented to the tenant.
 However, neither was forthcoming.

 Adrian Chowns, Property Licensing and Housing Enforcement Manager for Coventry council, said: “We believe this is the first time these powers have been used by a Local Authority in England.
 It highlights how Coventry City Council are taking a proactive approach to enforcement and clamping down on rogue landlords in its city.”

 To those in the industry, Electrical Installation Condition Reports are standard procedure, known across the board for their role in aiding compliance with electrical safety standards.
 But for those new to the industry, especially first-time landlords, the rules and regulations surrounding the EICR can sometimes be overlooked.

 What is an EICR?

-An Electrical Installation Condition Report (EICR), sometimes referred to as a Periodic Inspection Check, is a report on the condition of an electrical installation.
-The report involves inspection and testing of an electrical installation to determine whether or not it is safe for tenants, building owners and occupiers.
+An Electrical Installation Condition Report involves the inspection and testing of an electrical installation to determine whether or not it is safe for tenants, building owners and occupiers.
 Among other things, an EICR helps identify the following:

 - The integrity of the installation